 - Add chicken stock, salt and pepper.

-- Cover and cook over low heat for 20 minutes or until liquid is absorbed.
+- Cover and cook over low heat for 20 minutes or until liquid is absorbed and rice is done.

 TIP: An electric skillet can make a big difference in your cooking.
 It holds its temperature consistently and cooks more evenly than a stovetop pan.
 I use mine quite often, such as for the Mexican Rice recipe (linked above).
 I like this one because of the size/depth and the fact that it’s dishwasher safe.
 Check it out on Amazon.